PRODOFFICAL/PRODOFFICAL/README.md

 ### ⚡ What I'm Up To

 - 🔭 I’m currently working on offseason projects for OZone Robotics.
-- 🌱 I’m currently learning more about computer vision for FRC.
+- 🌱 I’m currently learning more about AI stuff.
-- 💬 Ask me about **FRC, RobotPy, or anything robotics-related!**
+- 💬 Don't Ask me about **FRC, RobotPy, or anything robotics-related!**

 ---